SumitSuryawanshi123/SumitSuryawanshi123/README.md

 -->

 ### I'm a undergraduate student, passionate about Machine Learning, Artificial Intelligence and Natural Language Processing.
 I like solving complex problems revolving around data.
 - 🔭 I’m currently pursuing Computer Engineering from Pune Institute of Computer Technology,Pune.
+(Graduation year 2025)
 - 🌱 I’m learning something new everyday.
 - 👯 I’m looking to work as intern in Tech field.
 - 🥅 2023 Goals: Participate in more Hackathons and contribute more to Open Source projects.